citizenship

 -

-543 words (tens of thousands in linked posts) As I’ve written now for 36 years, ‘birthright citizenship’ didn’t start with the 14th Amendment (1866-1869) but the Wong Kim Ark case (1898).
-The data is carefully researched.
-While the bible instructs us that ‘in many words there is indiscretion,’ I have worked very hard to check…
+543 words (tens of thousands in linked posts) As I’ve written now in 36 articles, ‘birthright citizenship’ didn’t start with the 14th Amendment (1866-1869) but the Wong Kim Ark case (1898).
+The Chinese were a major influence in San Francisco and California; thanks to immigration, their work ethic, and ease of access to the California…

 -